syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

-// Gets the number of cells present in the row and gets total number of cells including the collumn.
+// Gets the number of cells present in the row and gets total number of cells including the column.

 Hashtable tab = this.htmluiControl1.Document.GetElementsByUserIdHash();